-predoklesec asked: Hi!
+predoklesec said: Hi!
 I love your library!
 Do u know when is the 2.0 coming out?
 And where can someone donate ;D

 VERY soon now … hit a major milestone in development!
 And had my knee sprained today by a blind-side tackle.
 Not appreciated in old-guy non-contact soccer.